paritytech/capi/Readme.md

   .run()
 ```

-## Devnets
+## Development Networks

-To run this same example against the Polkadot development network, use the Capi
+To run this same example against the Polkadot development network, use the
-`serve` command, followed by a `--` and the command to run your devnet-using
+`serve` command, followed by a `--` and your devnet-using command.
-code.

 ```sh
 capi serve -- <your-command-here>
 ```

+> - `capi serve -- npm run start`
+> - `capi serve -- node ./main.js`
+> - `capi serve -- deno run -A ./main.ts`

 ## Running Examples